wp-plugins/bilingual-linker/readme.txt

 == Changelog ==

+= 2.0.8 =
+* Modified the_bilingual_linker function so it can accept arguments as an array
+* Added new option url_only that only echoes or returns the translation URL.
+This option is only available when sending options as an array.

 = 2.0.7 =
 * Corrected issue preventing users from specifying HTML in link test, before and after fields in admin panel